piyush-sri/piyush-sri/README.md

 - Ask Me About Web Development and Backend with Springboot.
 -Currently Learning Springboot with Java.
-- Learning the art of solving Data Structures and ALgorithm.
+- Learning the art of solving Data Structures and Algorithm.
--Currently Pursuing BCA and Nielit B Level Certification(Equivalent to MCA) as per Central Government.
+-Currently Pursuing BCA and Nielit B Level Certification(Equivalent to MCA) as per Central Government Guidelines.
-- I am a Instructor at IPT Computer Institute where I trained 100+ Candidates Web Development and Programming Language like Javascript and Python.
+- I am an Instructor at IPT Computer Institute where I  trained 100+ Candidates in the field of Web Development and Programming Language like Javascript and Python.
 - Contact me using my email-- piyushhh.srivastava@gmail.com
-- WON Hacktoberfest 2022,and here are my Holophins I earned as a reward.<br>
+- WON Hacktoberfest 2022,Here are my Holophins I earned as a reward.<br>
 [![@piyushsri1999's Holopin board](https://holopin.io/api/user/board?user=piyushsri1999)](https://holopin.io/@piyushsri1999)